On a wider class of prior distributions for graphical models: Application to gene expression data

 \section{Application to gene expression data}

 In this section, we restrict the graph space $\mathcal{G}_n$ to the cycle space $\mathcal{C}_n$ while inferring a gene expression network.
-The data are gene expression profiles taken from tumours of breast cancer patients obtained from the \texttt{R} package \texttt{gRbase} \citep{dethlefsen2005common} preprocessed following the procedure in \citet{hojsgaard2012graphical} which yields $n=93$ genes of interest from $N=250$ patients.
-For a further description of the data collection, see \citet{miller2005expression}.
+The data are gene expression profiles taken from tumours of breast cancer patients obtained from the \texttt{R} package \texttt{gRbase} \citep{dethlefsen2005common} preprocessed following the procedure in \cite{hojsgaard2012graphical} which yields $n=93$ genes of interest from $N=250$ patients.
+For a further description of the data collection, see \cite{miller2005expression}.

-For this application, we consider two bases: the standard ``edge'' basis which covers all of $\mathcal{G}_n$ and the cycle basis generated by a star tree (``star cycle'') which covers $\mathcal{C}_n$.
-For both scenarios, we assign the uniform prior over their respective supports.
-This is equivalent to assigning independent Bernoulli priors with probability $0.5$ to each of their respective basis elements (by Proposition~\ref{prop: uniform}).
-Also, this implies a uniform prior over the star trees to not be biased to any one (see Section~\ref{sec:mcmc_general} of the Supplementary Material for details).
-We use a Metropolis-Hastings algorithm for posterior inference where the proposal is to flip the presence of one basis element in $G$.
-For the star cycle, this proposal is guaranteed to be in $\mathcal{C}_n$ as a vector space is closed under addition.
-See Section~\ref{sec:mcmc_uniform} of the Supplementary Material for details of the MCMC.
-We run the edge and star-cycle MCMC algorithms for 1,000,000 iterations with 100,000 burn-in iterations.
+For this application, we consider three priors on $\mathcal{G}_n$: the uniform prior on $\mathcal{G}_n$ corresponding to the standard ``edge'' basis, the uniform prior on $\mathcal{C}_n$ such as arising from a cycle basis (e.g.\ Proposition~\ref{prop:uniform}) and a uniform prior over all decomposable graphs.
+We use a Metropolis-Hastings algorithm for posterior inference where the proposal is to flip the presence of one basis element in $G$ where we use the edge basis also for the prior on decomposable graphs.
+For the cycle basis, this proposal is guaranteed to be in $\mathcal{C}_n$ as a vector space is closed under addition.
+See Section~\ref{supp:sec:mcmc_uniform} of Supplementary Material for details of the MCMC. \addd{The computational cost is similar for the edge and cycle basis.
+Since the Metropolis-Hastings proposal that we use for decomposable graphs is not constrained to decomposable graphs, the rejection rate of that MCMC is high.
+We therefore run it for longer than the MCMC with the edge and cycle basis.}

-Figures~\ref{fig: breastcancer-comparison} and \ref{fig: breastcancer-graph} summarise the resulting graph inference.
-There is no notable difference between the posterior edge inclusion probabilities with the edge basis and the star cycle basis.
-This is despite the cycle space restriction with the star cycle basis.
+Figures~\ref{fig: breastcancer-comparison} and \ref{fig: breastcancer-graph}, and Table~\ref{tab:breastcancer-comparison} summarise the resulting graph inference.
+There is no major difference between the posterior edge inclusion probabilities with the edge basis and the cycle basis.
+This is despite the cycle space restriction with the cycle basis.
 These results suggest that restricting inference to the cycle space $\mathcal{C}_n \subset \mathcal{G}_n$ does not substantially affect posterior inference from when the graph space $\mathcal{G}_n$ is not restricted.
+This contrasts with the results for decomposable graphs which are substantially different from both the edge and cycle basis results, reflecting that decomposability is a more severe restriction than the cycle space.